ASSAMESE AND THE UNICODE

 This piece of writing seeks to clear up the whole issue of the position of the Assamesepeople, their language and its system of writing in the world, more particularly in the Unicode Standard, keeping in mind all the parties involved in the issue including the Unicode Consortium.
 All the facts, historical, social, political and technical which are necessary and essential to be discussed are being discussed openly, even if it may seem unpleasant to some and unnecessary or irrelevant and boring to some other, nothing in the dark, nothing to hide.

-The Unicode Consortium, a non-Governmental body with headquarters in the U.S.A, with Governments of countries as members have standardised a Universal Character Set (UCS), i.e. a standard that defines, in one place, all the characters needed for writing the majority of living languages in use on computers.
+The Unicode Consortium, a non-Governmental body with headquarters in the U.S.A, have standardised a Universal Character Set (UCS), i.e. a standard that defines, in one place, all the characters needed for writing the majority of living languages in use on computers.
 It aims to be, and to a large extent already is, a superset of all other character sets that have been encoded.
 Unicode (as the UCS is commonly referred to) can access over a million characters of which about 100,000 have already been defined.
 These include characters for all the world’s main languages along with a selection of symbols for various purposes.

 Assamese is one of the language recognized and listed in the 8th Schedule of the Constitution of India.
 In the list the language is on the top.
 In all currency notes the denomination of the currency valued is written first in Assamese, the name being alphabetically on the top of the sorting order.
 But the same has not happened in case of the Assamese script .
 Assamese script is not recognized as a separate writingsystem but Assamese language is considered to be written using the Bengali script.
 This is what is happening in the ISCII or the Indian Standard Code for InformationInterchange.
 The same thing has been reflected in the Unicode’s Universal Character Set, the UCS.